Paint Or Seek Paint Tier List

 Large Surface Matching

-Outline Breaking with Props
+Outline Breaking with Geometry

-Color alone fails without geometry concealment.
+Color alone fails without corners, shelves, or crates.

 Repaint on Zone Rotation